-- Afolau_Gasification Plant Site Layout Plan Feedstock Ultimate Analysis
+- Afolau_Gasification Plant Site Layout Plan Feedstock Ultimate Analysis ٠ - •

-3 Bank Guarantees and Certificates

-3.1 Form of Performance Security
+3 Bank Guarantees and Certificates 3.1 Form of Performance Security

+and Address of Issuing Branch or Office

+Beneficiary: Name and Address of Employer

+Date:

+Performance Guarantee No.:

-Bank's Name, and Address of Issuing Branch or Office Ber eficiary: Dat Per ormance Guarantee No.: has the have been informed that name of the Contractor (hereinafter called "the Contractor") intered into Contract No reference number of the Contract permore, we understand that, according to the conditions of the Contract, a performance antee is required. you figu curr acc e request of the Contractor, we name of the Bank hereby irrevocably undertake to pay any sum or sums not exceeding in total an amount of name of the currency and amount in se (amount in words) such sum being payable in the types and proportions of ncies in which the Contract Price is payable, upon receipt by us of your first demand in writing mpanied by a written statement stating that the Contractor is in breach of its obligation(s) under contract, without your needing to prove or to show grounds for your demand or the sum specified in.
-This guarantee shall expire no later than the earlier of: (a) eighteen months after our receipt of: (i) a copy ofthe Completion Certificate; or (ii) a registered letter from the Contractor, attaching a copy of the notice to the project manager that the Facilities are ready for commissioning, and stating that 14 days have elapsed from receipt of such notice (or 7 days have elapsed if the notice was a repeated notice) and the project managen has failed to issue a Completion Certificate or inform the Contractor in writing of any defects or deficiencies; or f (iii) a registered letter from the Contractor stating that no Completion Certificate has been issued by the Employer is making use of the Facilities; or ıt (b) the day of, 2 requently, any demand for payment under this guarantee must be received by us at this office on fore that date. guarantee is subject to the Uniform Rules for Demand Guarantees, ICC Publication No. 458, pt that subparagraph (ii) of Sub-article 20(a) is hereby excluded.
+We have been informed that name of the Contractor.....(hereinafter called "the Contractor") hasentered into Contract No..... reference number of the Contract.....dated with you, for the execution of name of contract and brief description of Works.....(hereinafter called "the Contract").

+Furthermore, we understand that, according to the conditions of the Contract, a performance guarantee is required.

+At the request of the Contractor, we name of the Bank.....hereby irrevocably undertake to pay you any sum or sums not exceeding in total an amount of name of the currency and amount in figures.....(.... amount in words.....) such sum being payable in the types and proportions of currencies in which the Contract Price is payable, upon receipt by us of your first demand in writing accompanied by a written statement stating that the Contractor is in breach of its obligation(s) under the Contract, without your needing to prove or to show grounds for your demand or the sum specified therein.

+This guarantee shall expire no later than the earlier of:

+- (a) eighteen months after our receipt of: - (i) a copy of the Completion Certificate; or - (ii) a registered letter from the Contractor, attaching a copy of the notice to the project manager that the Facilities are ready for commissioning, and stating that 14 days have elapsed from receipt of such notice (or 7 days have elapsed if the notice was a repeated notice) and the project manager has failed to issue a Completion Certificate or inform the Contractor in writing of any defects or deficiencies; or - (iii) a registered letter from the Contractor stating that no Completion Certificate has been issued but the Employer is making use of the Facilities; or - (b) the day of , 2.

+Consequently, any demand for payment under this guarantee must be received by us at this office on or before that date.

+This guarantee is subject to the Uniform Rules for Demand Guarantees, ICC Publication No. 458, except that subparagraph (ii) of Sub-article 20(a) is hereby excluded.

 Seal of Bank and Signature(s)